Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 .. rst-class:: bignums

   #.
 Open :guilabel:`Market` -> :guilabel:`SELL` -> :guilabel:`Orders` and check :guilabel:`Orders requiring attention` to only see orders that require your attention or filter them by status.
   #.
-Check :guilabel:`Complete` to only see orders that have been completed, click on the order's tile to expand its details and see the date and time it was completed.
+Check :guilabel:`COMPLETED` to only see orders that have been completed, click on the order's tile to expand its details and see the date and time it was completed.

 ----